 10. San Francisco, California

 This city, located on the Pacific Ocean, is the focal point of many famous movies and series.
 Named after St Francis, this popular US city is not only famous worldwide for its Golden Gate Bridge but also the former prison island of Alcatraz, on which Al Capone was once imprisoned, attracts thousands of visitors each year.
 Another top attraction in San Francisco is the Fisherman’s Wharf.
 Here you can not only enjoy delicious seafood but also observe free-living sea lions.
 Not to forget San Francisco’s Chinatown, which is considered one of the largest Chinese communities outside of China.
+If you have more time at hand, make sure to plan a weekend trip to Lake Tahoe from there.

 09. San Diego, California